 Both the availability and the quality of our drinking water are vital influences on public health and the economy.
-In Tennessee, approximately 1.5 million people rely on public water systems that use ground water as a source for their drinking water.
-There are approximately 400,000 people that receive their drinking water from a public water system whose source is a combination of ground water and surface water and an additional 500,000 people get their drinking water from private wells and springs.
+In Tennessee, approximately 5 million people rely on public water systems that use surface water as a source for their drinking water.
+Of that approximately 1.5 million people rely on public water systems that use ground water as a source for their drinking water.
+There are approximately 278,000 people that receive their drinking water from a public water system whose source is a combination of ground water and surface water and an additional 700,000 people get their drinking water from private wells and springs.
 Most West Tennessee citizens rely on ground water for their drinking water.
-The City of Memphis has one of the largest ground water withdrawals (135 million gallons per day average production) of any municipality in the southeastern United States.
-The communities of Bartlett, Germantown and Collierville in Shelby County withdraw an additional 18.5 million gallons per day.
+The City of Memphis has one of the largest ground water withdrawals (136 million gallons per day average production) of any municipality in the southeastern United States.
+The communities of Bartlett, Millington, Germantown and Collierville in Shelby County withdraw an additional 19 million gallons per day.